-But how do you know which plastic containers are right for your product?
-With so many types of plastic on the market, it can get quite overwhelming.
-In this edition of POD-U we are going to give you a quick breakdown of the primary types of plastic, their resin identification, and the primary benefits of each type.
+In this edition of POD-U, we are going to give a quick breakdown of the different types of plastic, their resin identification, and the main benefits of each type.

 Medium Density Polyethylene – Great for squeeze applications, this type of plastic provides intermediate properties between low and high-density polyethylene.
 It is more rigid than LDPE but less rigid than HDPE.
 These bottles are usually milky in color.

-Polypropylene – More rigid than HDPE plastics, bottles made of PP tend to naturally be more yellowish or gray in color; but can be translucent or even clear depending on exactly how they are made.
-Most commonly used for pharmaceuticals, cosmetics, syrups, juices, shampoos and more.
+Polypropylene (PP), known as polypropene, is the second-most used thermoplastic polymer in the world.
+More rigid than HDPE plastics, bottles made of PP tend to naturally be more yellowish or gray in color, but can be translucent or even clear depending on exactly how they are made.
 They have an excellent environmental stress crack resistance, and though properties are generally equal to those of HDPE plastics, PP plastics are also resistant to most chemicals.
-A major advantage to PP containers is that they have a higher temperature resistance than HDPE containers, a max temperature of 275° Fahrenheit, and a 32° Fahrenheit minimum temperature.
-The containers can be sterilized by autoclave, gas, or chemical disinfectant.
+This makes them the popular choice for pharmaceuticals, cosmetics, syrups, juices, shampoos and more.
+A major advantage to PP containers is that they have a higher temperature resistance than HDPE containers, with a max temperature of 275° Fahrenheit, and a 32° Fahrenheit minimum temperature.
+Furthermore, the containers can be sterilized by autoclave, gas, or chemical disinfectant.

-Polystyrene – A hard, rigid, transparent plastic with good dimensional stability makes this plastic great for dry pharmaceuticals, jellies, vitamins, and spices.
-PS has a good chemical resistance to many aqueous solutions but is soluble in many aromatic or halogenated solvents and could become brittle at lower temperatures.
-Though the plastic is okay at temperatures of 158° Fahrenheit for short times, it is not generally recommended that they are kept in temperatures in excess of 140° Fahrenheit; and should not be kept at temperatures below -40° Fahrenheit.
-Gas sterilization or gamma irradiation sterilization processes are most recommended for containers made of PS plastic.
+Polystyrene (PS) is a synthetic aromatic hydrocarbon polymer made out of styrene.
+Hard, rigid, and transparent, this plastic has good dimensional stability and is great for dry pharmaceuticals, jellies, vitamins, and spices.
+PS has a good chemical resistance to many aqueous solutions but is soluble in many aromatic or halogenated solvents.
+This results in the material becoming brittle at lower temperatures.
+Though the plastic is okay at temperatures of 158° Fahrenheit for short times, it is not generally recommended that they are kept in temperatures in excess of 140° Fahrenheit.
+They should also not be kept at temperatures below -40° Fahrenheit.
+Gas sterilization or gamma irradiation sterilization processes are the most recommended for containers made of PS plastic.